Men, Their Needs, and What It Has to Do With Affairs

 Ad

 Women in our culture have become independent and self-sufficient.
 This is a wonderful thing, but men are suffering in many marriages because of it.
 Many have lost their place in their marriage.
-Men want to feel useful, purposeful and admired for their use and purpose.
+Men want to feel useful, purposeful, and admired for their use and purpose.
 When women are too independent and don’t “need” their partner for anything, men can become lost in where their place is.
 I see problems occur when women become critical toward their partner because he is not fulfilling emotional needs or needs for help around the home.
 Men put forth effort and it isn’t recognized or it is criticized as not being good enough.

 Many women who come into my counseling office don’t take men’s need for sex seriously.
-They dismiss it as him “caring about one thing” or having a “one track mind”.
-But for many men, it is through sex that they feel emotionally connected, admired and desired.
+They dismiss it as him “caring about one thing” or having a “one-track mind”.
+But for many men, it is through sex that they feel emotionally connected, admired, and desired.
 Typically women are the opposite, they need to feel emotionally connected (usually through thoughtful acts and conversation) before they want to or are inspired to engage in sex.
 So if a woman is not feeling emotionally fulfilled in her marriage, she will often stop having sex.
-This is one need in marriage that is not acceptable to get met elsewhere.
+This is one need in a marriage that is not acceptable to get met elsewhere.
 In order to be successful at preventing affairs, we have to be aware of and able to navigate this difference between needs among men and women.

 Criticism is the worst offender.
 That’s true for all of us.
 But it goes right to the core of the man’s need for admiration.
 So the first step is working toward eliminating criticism of your partner.
 Notice and acknowledge his efforts.
 Even though a woman does not need a man for survival, she certainly needs him for the relationship to survive.
 So what does admiration look like in a marriage?
 This is a question best asked to the man in your life.
 I think many men might answer that feeling desired, sexual fulfillment, being responsive sexually, acknowledging the efforts and contributions he makes, and through actions showing him why he’s the man you chose to spend your life with.
-These gestures go along way toward preventing affairs.
+These gestures go a long way toward preventing affairs.

 Keep Reading By Author Dana Vince, M.A., LPC, MHSP